Generic selectors

 Other football teams in Buenos Aires

-Also in Buenos Aires are Huracan, Argentinos Juniors and Vélez Sarsfield, three clubs with slightly smaller support and a lesser history of success.
-But if you're looking for the most authentic football fan experience in the Argentine capital, attending a game at one of these stadiums will give you it.
+Huracán, Argentinos Juniors, and Velez Sarsfield are football teams in Buenos Aires, albeit with slightly smaller support and a lesser history of success.
+But if you're looking for the most authentic football fan experience in the Argentine capital, attending a game at one of these stadiums will not be a mistake.

 Football teams in Buenos Aires: How to get tickets

-The same can be said for River but to a lesser extent.
-For lesser games, or midweek matches in the early stages of the Copa Libertadores, tickets can be purchased at the stadium or online.
-The sheer size of El Monumental means there is greater availability than at the smaller La Bombanera.
+The same can be said for River, but to a lesser extent.
+Tickets can be purchased at the stadium or online for smaller games or midweek matches in the early stages of the Copa Libertadores.
+The sheer size of El Monumental means there is greater availability than at the smaller La Bombonera.

-For the other clubs, there isn’t likely to be a problem, except for the biggest fixtures.
-Do your research, and make plans but it is most likely that you will need to collect your tickets on the eve of the game, as they don't usually go on sale until days before the event.
+Except for the major fixtures, there is a lower chance of encountering ticketing issues with other football teams in Buenos Aires.
+Do your research and make plans, but you will most likely need to collect your tickets on the eve of the game, as they don't usually go on sale until days before the event.

 Argentinian football is different to elsewhere.
-Embrace it and enjoy it, all of the idiosyncrasies, differences and madness that make Argentine football what it is.
+Embrace it and enjoy it, as well as all of the idiosyncrasies, differences, and madness that make Argentine football what it is.
 At its heart are the supporters and their authentic passion.
 Vamos!